 Farm (to Kitchen) to Table

-Great interior design can make it easier and quicker to create garden-fresh meals for your family.
-And since we seem to have a few warm days peaking through to remind us that Spring is just around the corner, I thought this would be a good time to share a bit about how I design kitchens with the home chef and backyard farmer in mind.
+Great interior design can make this easier and quicker to create garden-fresh meals for your family.
+Since cooking we have all been cooking at home a lot more, I thought this would be a good time to share a bit about how I design kitchens with the home chef and backyard farmer in mind.

 To examine whether your kitchen is working for you, take a moment to ask yourself: Do you have the perfect number of stools for your spectators, or is someone always standing uncomfortably?
 Is the dog bowl out in the middle of the floor where someone can trip or is it tucked elegantly into a little puppy nook?
 Are your measuring spoons and cups in the place where you reach expecting to find them, or do you have you put out an all-points-bulletin for these tools?
 Are your scraps dispensed of easily via the hole in the cutting board or do you have to spend your valuable time gathering them and transferring them to a compost crock on the other side of the room?
 If you spill a bit on the way, is a dustpan nearby?
 Is there a "mission control" station that reminds you when it's a day to pack your child's lunch, so you can multitask?
 Does your child love to help?
 If so, would your budding chef be happier with his or her own little "Master Chef Junior" space?
 Do you look around and see inspiration, or do you see piles of obligation?